dreexby-prog/Tec-Tac-toe/README.md

 # Tec-Tac-toe Game
-A simple tic-tac-toe game with additional features such as dialogue and two characters and hopefully.
+A simple tic-tac-toe game with additional features such as dialogue and two characters and hopefully more.
 It includes two modes: play against the computer or a friend.

 The main purpose of this project is for me to learn how to work with SFML.
 **Work still in progress, the game still is far from finish.**